-The Rapuni 3 and 4 hydropower scheme has been erected with financing by the Albanian Orthodox Church and National Bank of Greece.
+The Rapuni 3&4 hydropower scheme has been erected with investment by the Albanian Orthodox Church and financing by National Bank of Greece.
 While the Church has stated it would use the proceeds from the electricity sales for its social work, it has shown so far little sensitivity to the impacts its social business has left in the Rapuni plants’ backyard.

 Compensation is a drop in the bucket

 “These cracks appeared when the construction on the underground water diversion tunnel started in 2013” says Ismet Çota from the village of Togez, pointing at cracks in the walls of his house.
 Although over 30 households in the village of Togez have suffered similar damages, they have been waiting for years for a resolution of their compensation claims.